NGSchoolEU/ngs17/microbial-genomics/README.md

 We can then filter the resulting VCF (Variant Calling Format) file and examine those sites known to be associated with drug resistance phenotypes.

 Identify which amino acids have been changed below, a codon translation table is available here [https://www2.le.ac.uk/projects/vgec/diagrams/34%20codon%20table.jpg].

+In these vcf formated files the second column shows the genome position, the fourth column is the reference base while the fifth column shows if there is a SNP at that position, if there is no SNP then a '.' is shown.
+These commands show the three bases of the relevant codon.

 #### Rifampicin
 Resistance to Rifampcicin is driven by mutations in the RNA polymerase B gene, *rpoB*.
 We will look at two common sites here: